Diagnosis and staging

 Offer endobronchial ultrasound-guided transbronchial needle aspiration (EBUS-TBNA) for biopsy of paratracheal and peri-bronchial intra-parenchymal lung lesions.
 [2011]

-Every cancer alliance should have at least 1 centre with EBUS and/or endoscopic ultrasound (EUS) to ensure timely access.
+Every cancer alliance should have at least 1 centre with EBUS or endoscopic ultrasound (EUS), or both, to ensure timely access.
 [2011]

 Audit the local test performance of EBUS-TBNA and endoscopic ultrasound-guided fine-needle aspiration (EUS-FNA).
 [2011, amended 2019]

-When taking samples, ensure they are adequate (without unacceptable risk to the person) to permit pathological diagnosis, including tumour subtyping and assessment of predictive markers.
+When taking samples, ensure they are adequate (without unacceptable risk to the person) to permit pathological diagnosis, including tumour subtyping and assessment of molecular markers.
 [2011, amended 2019]

 For a short explanation of why the committee made these recommendations and how they might affect practice, see the rationale and impact section on effectiveness of diagnostic and staging investigations.